5 Gringo Mistakes You Should Stop Making in Spanish

 (Oh, yes!
 I doubt they last, he doesn’t even have a clue.
 Lit.: Two fingers of forehead.)

-Learn more about the correct way to pronounce each letter of the alphabet in this video.
+Learn more about the correct way to pronounce each letter of the alphabet in this video:

-In Mexico we don’t “oh!” we say “¡ay!”.
 Actually, one of the first telltale signs of a Mexican who’s spent some time living in the US is that they start saying “oh” in situations where a “regular” Mexicans would say “ay”.

 No wonder why whenever someone tries to make an impression of a Mexican they would always say: “ay, ay, ay, ay, ay”.
 You’re not far off!
 In one of our most representative songs, the chorus heavily features our “ay, ay, ay”.